Dr. Tran

 Rhea Ray, Undergraduate Student

-In her free time, she likes to travel, paint, and read.
+In her free time, Rhea likes to play intramural flag football, learn languages, and solve puzzles.

 Borna